Elementary School Handbook

 Visitor Badge

 All visitors to school must wear a self-adhesive Visitor Badge while on campus.
-Visitor badges will be issued once the visitor’s valid driver’s license has been scanned using the RAPTOR verification process.
+Visitor badges will be issued once the visitor’s valid driver’s license or state-issued ID has been scanned using the RAPTOR verification process.

 Student and School-Related Policies